vgisclabs/deltachat-touch/README.md

 # DeltaTouch

-Messaging app for Ubuntu Touch (and Nix), powered by deltachat-core.
+Messaging app for Ubuntu Touch (and now also Nix), powered by deltachat-core.

-## Important notice to users of the Nix package

-This is the main branch which contains the version for Ubuntu Touch 20.04 (focal).
-Please checkout the nixpkg branch for anything related to the Nix package.
+This is the main branch which contains the version for Ubuntu Touch 20.04 (focal) and Nix.
+The branch nixpkg, which was previously used for the Nix package, has been merged into main.
+Please do not base on nixpkg anymore.

 ## Important notice to xenial (16.04) users

 This is the main branch which contains the focal version.
+It will **not** work on xenial.
 Please checkout the xenial branch if you want to build for xenial.

-## Important notice to focal (20.04) users

-To build for focal, make sure you are on the main branch.

-## Building
+## Building for Ubuntu Touch 20.04 (focal)

 ### General